 - Buyer Preference: A survey of your customers will determine their receptiveness to inside sales.
 In a recent study by Sales Benchmark Index, 70% of your customers don’t even want an in-person meeting.
 Key decision-makers are quite receptive to doing business remotely.

 If you consider each of these impact points you will be able to ascertain if investing in inside sales is right for you.
-To discuss the implementation on of inside sales and achieving the right balance in your sales model to minimise sales costs, please do not hesitate to contact us.
+To discuss recruiting B2B sales professionals and implementation of inside sales and achieving the right balance in your sales model to minimise sales costs, please do not hesitate to contact us.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page, to make sure you don’t miss new posts.

 You may also be interested in reading these articles:

 - Nurturing Leads Can Treble Your Sales Conversion Ratio